bmartin2015/DBC-Final-Project-Generator/README.md

 # DBC Final Project Generator

-# TEAM
+## Description
+This project helps facilitate final project pitches, voting, and group creation for Phase 3 DBC students.
+This was a complete rewite of the origional (DBC Final Project Generator)[https://github.com/bmartin2015/DBC-Final-Project-Generator] by myself.

+## Features
+* Students can add a limited number of pitches
+* Students can vote on a limited number of pitches within a round
+* Admins can see a listing of most voted on pitches
+* Admins can publish a subset of the most voted on pitches from round 1 for students to vote on
+* Admins can create teams based on top selected pitches and student preferences
+* Admins can publish the final teams

+## Technologies Used

+* Back End: Rails API, ActiveRecord, PostgreSQL
+* Front End: JavaScript, jQuery, HTML, CSS, Bootstrap

+## Installation and Use

+* Pending

+## The Team
 * Ben Martin [@bmartin2015](https://www.github.com/bmartin2015)
 * Juan Zalles [@zjuanz](https://github.com/zjuanz)
 * Matthias Haefeli [@matthiashaefeli](https://github.com/matthiashaefeli)
 * Rafael Lara [@litola](https://github.com/litola)

-# Project Description

-This project helps facilitate final project pitches, voting, and group creation for Phase 3 DBC students.

-# Install

-Pending

-# How to use

-Pending

-# Features

-Support admin and student accounts
-Students should be able to add a limited number of pitches Students should be able to vote on a limited number of pitches (Round 1) Admin should be able to see a listing of most voted on pitches (Round 1) Admin should be able to publish a subset of the most voted on pitches from round 1 for students to vote on Students should be able to vote on a limited number of  the selected subset of pitches based on their preferences (Round 2) Admin should be able to create teams based on top selected pitches and student preferences Admin should be able to publish the final teams

-Stretch:
-Import student emails from CSV file and create accounts for them Drag and drop interface for creating teams
-Visualize data with D3, HighCharts, etc